ahoward/sekrets/README.md

   echo 42 > .sekrets.key
 ```

-### you now no longer need to provide the --key argument to commands
+### You now no longer need to provide the --key argument to commands

 ```
   sekrets read config/settings.yml.enc